-A fragrant Balinese Fish and Potato Curry with authentic and vibrant flavor!
+A fragrant Balinese Fish Curry with potatoes and authentic and vibrant flavor!
 Serve over rice or whole grains.

 - 2 tablespoons thinly sliced ginger ( skin OK)